-After Hurricane Michael Carved Through Florida Panhandle, Recovery Work Begins
+Recovery Work Begins After Hurricane Michael Carves Through Florida Panhandle

 Gisbert said the beach's police chief told him that "on 23rd Street, which is the main commercial drive through Panama City, they literally ran a bulldozer down the road to clear the debris."

-Panama City Beach might be able to take in people who need a place to stay, or offer other help, he said.
+Panama City Beach might be able to take in people who need a place to stay or offer other help, he said.
 Part of the reason he made time to speak to Morning Edition, Gisbert said, was out of the hope that his contacts with the local power company might hear him and get a sense of what was going on.

+President Trump issued a major disaster declaration in Florida on Thursday, ordering federal aid to bolster recovery efforts.
+The action makes funding "available to affected individuals in the counties of Bay, Franklin, Gulf, Taylor, and Wakulla," for help such as home repair and temporary housing, the White House said.

-While Michael was downgraded to a tropical storm due to its diminishing winds, National Hurricane Center Director Ken Graham warns that the danger is still not over as the storm moves through the Carolinas.
+While Michael was downgraded to a tropical storm because of its diminishing winds, National Hurricane Center Director Ken Graham warns that the danger is still not over as it moves through the Carolinas.

+The storm is extending tropical-storm-force winds up to 185 miles out, mainly to the east and south, as it moved from South Carolina into North Carolina shortly before noon.
+Michael is not expected to weaken before it heads over the Atlantic Ocean on Thursday night.

 Michael surprised many forecasters with its sharp and intense growth.
 The first weather advisory about the storm went out on Saturday; days later, it became one of the most powerful hurricanes ever to strike the U.S. mainland.
-While experts had warned it would strengthen early in the week, they did not predict 155-mph winds.
+While experts had warned that it would strengthen early in the week, they did not predict 155-mph winds.

 Graham also discussed the speed with which this storm arrived.
 By contrast, Florence, which formed near the Cabo Verde Islands, had been the subject of advisories for more than two weeks before it made landfall.